 Breed standards were crafted so that breeders (hopefully!) follow certain guidelines to ensure their purebred dogs follow the ideal description of the breed.
 In dog shows, judges evaluate dogs based on the standard (hopefully!) and the closest the dog gets to it, generally the better.

-They are Wild Cards Genetically
+They Are Genetic Wild Cards

 When it comes to hybrid dogs, these dogs are the product of two purebred dogs being crossed.
 According to the New World Encyclopedia, "In biology, a hybrid is the offspring of individuals of different taxonomic groups or, in another sense, an offspring of crosses between populations, breeds, or cultivars within a single species."
 To be more specific, we are not talking about hybrids derived from crossing different species here, those are called interspecific hybrids, but about intraspecific hybrids just like Mendel's hybrid peas, known as F1 hybrids.

 The term hybrid in this article is used to depict "the mix of two animals of different breeds " A hybrid dog is therefore not a breed and therefore, as we have seen, is not purebred.
 Unlike purebred dogs, these dogs do not breed true, this means that like a shot in the dark, or crap shoot if you will, when you cross two purebred dogs you'll likely be getting a puppy with mixed traits that cannot be reliably predicted.
 Therefore, you'll have to expect to see any combination of characteristics found in either of the parent breeds.
 Because hybrid dogs lack reliable traits and they're not a breed, there's no official breed standard for them.
 To put it bluntly, some people call hybrids a "glorified mutt" with a hefty price tag.
 Indeed, their costs often easily surpass the price of purebred dogs!